OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 but not modified, "createdAt" and "updatedAt" contain the same values.

-Each entity also has "createdBy" and "modifiedBy" attributes, which contain the username of the user that created the object and the last person to modify an object.
+Each entity also has "createdBy" and "modifiedBy" attributes, which contain the userID of the user that created the object and the last user to modify an object.
 If an object has been created but not modified, "createdBy" and "modifiedBy" contain the same values.

 Security perspective